 World of Warcraft is a massively multiplayer online role-playing game (MMORPG) that was released back in 2004 by the significant company Blizzard Entertainment that has joined with Activision.
 Furthermore, World of Warcraft is the most popular online role-playing game in the history of gaming.
 This game uses an in-game WoW Gold currency.
 It is possible to purchase this gold directly with fiat currency (such as US Dollars) without sticking to any AML/KYC requirements.

 On the other hand, World of Warcraft gold can be converted back into real-world money.
 While this is not a feature that comes standard with the game, there is also a booming secondary market in which this can happen.
 There are entire platforms that are based on this idea.
 There are specific platforms, such as PlayerAuctions, that provide users with the opportunity to sell World of Warcraft gold to the highest bidder without having to stick to KYC of AML laws.
 The real-world auctioning of in-game currencies is even more prevalent on sites such as eBay.
-On these platforms, it is also possible to locate exhaustive guides on how to capitalize on World of Warcraft gold using these methods.

 Actions Being Taken by The FATF